rhysco8/greenpeas-uk/README.md

 #### Future Version
 - [ ] Check multiple products using a barcode scanner
+  - [ ] Or move current array of products into a database
 - [ ] Check for multiple ingredients which cause harm to the environment
 - [ ] Photos displayed change dependant on what ingredient is highlighted
 - [ ] Sounds are made depending on what ingredients are found e.g. applause or aggressive alarm